 If you have further problems, please call the Library at (604) 998-3450 to make your inter-library loan request.

 - You may request books only; audiovisual material may not be requested

 - New books published in the past year may not be requested as member libraries need them for their own users.
 Each library has its own rules for what materials may or may not be requested.

 - You must have a valid library card to request an inter-library loan

-- It takes approximately 2 weeks for us to receive the inter-library loan book
+- It takes approximately two weeks for us to receive the inter-library loan book

-- We will phone/email you when the book arrives, and you have one week to pick it up
+- We will phone or e-mail you when the book arrives, and you have one week to pick it up

 - Inter-library loan books are loaned for three weeks, and cannot be renewed